"Fear me!" note

 - The godhand Ubrik from Berserk.

-- Smith from Future GPX Cyber Formula is never seen without them.
+- Smith from Future GPX Cyber Formula is never seen without them, even when he dies after his helicopter crashes.

 - As mentioned above, the Agents in The Matrix.
 Also Morpheus, when he was still mysterious and vaguely threatening.
 They're deliberately shed whenever the character's meant to be vulnerable.